-5. Spend intentionally not mindlessly
+5. Spend intentionally, not mindlessly

 You should be mindful of your spending habits by tracking major spending drivers such as your mortgage, car loans, and medical expenses.
-One of the strongest indicators of lifestyle inflation is increasing spending on “essentials” when you can buy a house in a more affordable neighborhood or drive only used cars.
+One of the strongest indicators of lifestyle inflation is increased spending on “essentials” when you can buy a house in a more affordable neighborhood or drive only used cars.
 Better yet, try going down to one car or using an electric-assisted bike.
 In order to avoid the “necessity” creep, be sure to track the growth rates of discretionary versus non-discretionary expenses as a percentage of your overall expenses.
 An increase in non-discretionary spending is usually a sign of lifestyle creep or justifications of some things are necessities when they are really just nice to have.

 6. Practice Stealth Wealth

-If you’ve experienced a significant increase in income from a second job then you might notice acquaintances, friends, and even family starting to rub shoulders with you more often in attempts to get a piece of your pie.
+If you’ve experienced a significant increase in income from a second job, then you might notice acquaintances, friends, and even family starting to rub shoulders with you more often in attempts to get a piece of your pie.
 However, it doesn’t have to be this way.
-If no one is aware of your sudden wealth then no one will treat you differently.
+If no one is aware of your sudden wealth, then no one will treat you differently.
 That’s the beauty of stealth wealth.

 For all intents and purposes, it is best to tell no one about your financial situation other than your spouse.
 Let go of any ego or status games regarding your increased income.
-Continue to live a modest life – drive second-hand cars, live in a modest house in an average neighborhood, and not flaunt your wealth by any means.
+Continue to live a modest life – drive second-hand cars, live in a modest house in an average neighborhood, and don’t flaunt your wealth by any means.
 Funnel that extra income into paying off debt and saving and investing aggressively.
 Your future will thank you for it.

 7. Budget for Major Purchases